abhiyss/SSFI/README.txt

 /*------------------------------------------------------------------------------*/
 This is the solution i implemented for the Super Simple File Indexer (SSFI).

-The following files should be found in the tar packages upon unpacking.
+The following files can be found in the repository.

 1. SSFI.cpp       - The coordinator C++ program that creates the File reader thread and the N worker threads and the prints the results once the searching and the parsing is complete
 2. Files.cpp      - Program that provides acces to the list of the file paths found